 Charles Schwab offers a lot of support and educational resources for beginning traders.
 For example, check out Schwab’s Roth vs. Traditional IRA Calculator.

-The biggest reason Schwab is the best for beginning investors?
-Schwab offers around-the-clock phone support and more-than-adequate chat support as well.
+The biggest reason Charles Schwab is the best for beginning investors?
+Schwab offers great customer support.
+They feature around-the-clock customer support and more-than-adequate chat support as well.
 Schwab also has a large network of branches, where you can attend free workshops and meet with financial consultants by appointment.

 Best for no account minimum